elunna/nerfhack-changelog/README.md

 * Blessed scroll of destroy armor asks which armor to destroy (xnh)
 * Confused cursed scroll of destroy armor prompts for armor to fix
 * Confused scroll of identify gives enlightenment (xnh)
+* Confused cursed scroll of punishment decreases god anger by 1.

 ### Wands
-* Raised price of wand of nothing to 500 (EvilHack)
 * Cursed wands have a higher chance of exploding and can backfire.
 * Raise odds of a cursed wand exploding to 1 in 30 (Un)
 * Cursed wand backfire patch (Evil)
   * If a directional wand is cursed and the player zaps it, there's a 1 in 8 chance it will backfire, hitting the player instead.